UCL-CCS/TIES_MD/docs/_sources/tutorial.rst.txt

         git clone https://github.com/UCL-CCS/TIES_MD.git

-and navigating to ``TIES_MD/TIES_MD/examples/``
+and found by navigating to ``TIES_MD/TIES_MD/examples/``

 Input
 ------

 ``TIES MD`` expects a number of input files, these are two essential files, e.g. ``complex.pdb`` and ``complex.prmtop``.
 These files contain information about the position, topology and parameters for the system.
-Currently we only support the ``AMBER`` based format ``prmtop`` but provide a utility to `build <https://ccs-ties.org/ties/>`_ them online. ``complex.pdb`` also contains the alchemical indexes denoting which atoms will appear and disappear during the simulation.
+Currently we only support the ``AMBER`` based format ``prmtop``. ``complex.pdb`` also contains the alchemical indexes denoting which atoms will appear and disappear during the simulation.
 There is also an optional input file, ``constraints.pdb``, and this contains indexes denoting which atoms, if any, are constrained during the pre-production simulation.
 This input should all be placed in a directory named build located where the user wishes to run the simulation.
 Examples of these files can be found `here <https://github.com/UCL-CCS/TIES_MD/tree/master/TIES_MD/examples>`_.

 Please use a directory structure like ``study/system/ligand/thermodynamic_leg/build`` this will allow the analysis scripts to understand the structure and perform analysis automatically. ``study``, ``system``, ``ligand`` and ``thermodynamic_leg`` can be renamed to anything but the name of the ``build`` directory is fixed.
 If input for novel ligand transformations is desired the
-`TIES20 <https://github.com/UCL-CCS/TIES20>`_ program can be used to generate all required inputs.
+`TIES20 <https://github.com/UCL-CCS/TIES20>`_ program can be used to generate all required inputs. ``TIES 20`` can be used via our online `service <https://ccs-ties.org/ties/>`_ or locally and details of how to use this will be provided later in these documents.

 The only non standard input to ``TIES MD`` is a configuration file (``TIES.cfg``) which specifies options which the user my wish to occasionally change.
 This file must be placed alongside the build directory.
 Here we provide an example of such a file::